How to Claim Your Apprentice Incentive Grant: An Employer's Guide to the Apprenticeship Service

 You can set this up as soon as you’ve chosen your apprenticeship standard and know which month you’d like your apprentice to start their training.

-According to policy papers, employers will be able to claim their employer incentive grants from 1st September 2020 via the digital apprenticeship service.
+Employers will be able to claim their employer incentive grants via the digital apprenticeship service.

-To be eligible, your apprentices have to be brand new employees for your organisation, and have a contractual start-date between 1st August 2020 and 31st January 2021.
+To be eligible, your apprentices have to be brand new employees for your organisation, and have a contractual start-date between 1st April 2021 and 30th September 2021.
 They will also need to be inducted onto their training programme during this time period.
-If your new apprentice was part-way through their training and were previously made redundant by another business, you can still claim the incentive as long as they haven’t been employed by you before – which is brilliant news for learners affected by Covid-19 redundancies.

 To claim, you’ll need your organisation’s bank account information, and the details of the apprentices you want to claim for.